How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Method

-\textbf{Remark 2: {CIDER} vs. Proxy-based methods.} Our work also bears significant differences \emph{w.r.t} prior proxy-based metric learning methods.
-(1) Our primary task is OOD detection, whereas deep metric learning is commonly used for face verification and image retrieval tasks; (2) Prior methods such as \texttt{ProxyAnchor}~\cite{Kim_2020_CVPR} lack explicit prototype-to-prototype dispersion, which we show is essential for improving OOD detection; (3) \texttt{ProxyAnchor} initializes the proxies randomly and updates through gradients, while we estimate prototypes directly from sample embeddings using EMA.
-We provide experimental comparisons in the next section.
+\textbf{Remark 2: Differences \emph{w.r.t.} Proxy-based methods.} Our work also bears significant differences \emph{w.r.t.} proxy-based metric learning methods.
+(1) Our primary task is OOD detection, whereas deep metric learning is commonly used for face verification and image retrieval tasks; (2) Prior methods such as \texttt{ProxyAnchor}~\citep{Kim_2020_CVPR} lack explicit prototype-to-prototype dispersion, which we show is crucial for OOD detection.
+Moreover, \texttt{ProxyAnchor} initializes the proxies randomly and updates through gradients, while we estimate prototypes directly from sample embeddings using EMA.
+We provide experimental comparisons next.